multisig-labs/GoGoTools/README.md

   ggt <command> ...

 Commands:
-  bech32-decode            Decode a bech32 address
-  cb58-decode              Decode a value from CB58 (ID or NodeID) cb58-decode-sig          Decode a signature (r,s,v) from CB58
-  cb58-encode              Encode a value to CB58
-  completion               Generate shell completion scripts help                     Help about any command inspect-tx-p             Inspect a P-Chain transaction mnemonic-addrs           Show addresses for a BIP39 mnemonic mnemonic-generate        Generate a random BIP39 mnemonic mnemonic-insecure        Generate an INSECURE test BIP39 mnemonic mnemonic-keys            Show keys and addresses for a BIP39 mnemonic msgdigest                Generate a hash digest for an Avalanche Signed Message (ERC-191) pk                       Show various address encodings of a private key random-bls               Generate a random BLS key random-id                Generate a random ID random-nodeid            Generate a random node ID rpc                      Ergonomic access to avalanche node RPC APIs verify-bls               Verify a BLS Proof of Possession version                  Version vmid                     Given a vmName, try to encode the ASCII name as a vmID vmname                   Given a vmID, try to decode the ASCII name warp-construct-uptime    Construct an uptime message warp-get                 Get a warp message from a transaction ID warp-parse               Parse a warp message
+  balance                      Get the balance of an address balance-pk                   Get the balance of an address for a private key bech32-decode                Decode a bech32 address cb58-decode                  Decode a value from CB58 (ID or NodeID) cb58-decode-sig              Decode a signature (r,s,v) from CB58 cb58-encode                  Encode a value to CB58 completion                   Generate shell completion scripts help                         Help about any command inspect-tx-p                 Inspect a P-Chain transaction l1-validators                Get current validators from a L1 validator RPC endpoint mnemonic-addrs               Show addresses for a BIP39 mnemonic mnemonic-generate            Generate a random BIP39 mnemonic mnemonic-insecure            Generate an INSECURE test BIP39 mnemonic mnemonic-keys                Show keys and addresses for a BIP39 mnemonic msgdigest                    Generate a hash digest for an Avalanche Signed Message (ERC-191) pk                           Show various address encodings of a private key random-bls                   Generate a random BLS key random-id                    Generate a random ID random-nodeid                Generate a random node ID rpc                          Ergonomic access to avalanche node RPC APIs verify-bls                   Verify a BLS Proof of Possession version                      Version vmid                         Given a vmName, try to encode the ASCII name as a vmID vmname                       Given a vmID, try to decode the ASCII name warp-aggregate-signatures    Aggregate signatures for a warp message warp-construct-uptime        Construct an uptime message warp-get                     Get a warp message from a transaction ID warp-parse                   Parse a warp message
 </code></pre>

 ## Mnemonics